theodoreweld/2015-dglw/README.md

 ### Sidebar menu

-Create a list of nav links in the sidebar by assigning each Jekyll page the correct layout in the page's [front-matter](http://jekyllrb.com/docs/frontmatter/).
+Creating a list of nav links in the sidebar is quick.
+Simply assign each Jekyll page the correct layout in the page's [front-matter](http://jekyllrb.com/docs/frontmatter/).

 ```
 ---